-Ethiopia is host to the second largest refugee population in Africa, with 909,301 refugees from 19 countries, the majority of whom come from South Sudan, Somalia, Eritrea and Sudan .
+Ethiopia is host to the second largest refugee population in Africa, with 905,831 refugees, the majority of whom come from South Sudan, Somalia, Eritrea and Sudan .
 Most refugees in Ethiopia reside in Gambella which is part of the four “Emerging Regions” that are the country’s least developed regions, characterized by harsh weather conditions, poor infrastructure, low capacity of local government, high level of poverty and very poor development indicators, as well as Tigray Regional State.
 Many parts of the four regions are inaccessible with poor or no roads; and the arid environment in Afar and Somali regions in particular, marked by small and scattered nomadic populations, make it more challenging to provide services.

 On 20 September 2016, one day after the adoption of the New York Declaration, Ethiopia co-hosted the Leaders’ Summit on Refugees in New York.
 The Government of Ethiopia made the following nine pledges to improve the lives of refugees: